 6. INTRA ABDOMINAL PRESSURE

-Un-contained Intra Abdominal Pressure is why your stomach muscles push out, why you get diastasis recti, hernia, prolapse and a tummy you don’t like.
-You need to train your core to withstand and control this pressure to get a tummy that looks and feels like you want it to, for the long term.
+Intra Abdominal Pressure is why your stomach muscles push out, why you get diastasis recti, hernia, prolapse and a tummy you don’t like.
+You need to reverse this pressure to get a tummy that looks and feels like you want it to, for the long term.
 This is about alignment and learning to use your entire core system right…. you have to address the cause, not just the symptoms.

 7. YOU’VE GOT TO FIND IT BEFORE YOU CAN STRENGTHEN IT

 If you haven’t found, reconnected with and learnt to engage and use your entire core system of muscles from these foundations, no Pilates class, boot camp, binding tight things around your waist or any other abdominal exercise is going to get you a flat stomach.